MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

 1. Crash data is initially stored on the local device, and is typically transmitted to Visual Studio Mobile Center the next time the app loads.
 In Visual Studio, return to **MainViewModel.cs** and uncomment the line of code that generates the unhandled exception.
 Use Visual Studio's **Debug** > **Start Without Debugging** command (or simply press **CTRL+F5**) to launch the app **without** the debugger attached.
 This will transmit the crash information stored on the local device to VSMC.

 1. Since you modified the Drone Lander code, now is a good time to commit the changes and sync with GitHub.
-Right-click the **DroneLander** solution and use the **Commit** command to commit your changes.

-1. Enter a comment such as "Added Mobile Center crash and analytics support."
+Right-click the **DroneLander** solution and selecting **Commit...**.
+Enter a comment such as "Added Mobile Center crash and analytics support."
 Then select **Commit All and Push** from the **Commit All** drop-down.

 	![Committing updates to GitHub](Images/vs-commit-all.png)